Volkswagen Beetle History (1938-1979)

 The decade of the sixties saw many changes to the Beetle.
 In 1960, pull-type outside door handles replaced the push-button type.
 Engine size increased to 1200cc in 1961.
 The fuel pump was relocated to right of distributor and the generator was now separate from the block.

 For 1962, a fuel gauge replaced the original reserve tap.
-Tail-light glass changed to plastic.
+Glass tail-light lenses were changed to plastic.
 The electrical system would remain 6-volts until 1967.

 Early Beetle parts were easily interchangeable from year to year.
 So much that, a Los Angeles Volkswagen dealer was caught installing 1963 taillights on 1959 Beetles and selling them as new cars.